stephenholtz/cocktails/the-adult-fudgesicle.md

 The Adult Fudgesicle
 ====================

-In spite of the awful name, this is a very nice summer (or winter) dessert cocktail.
+In spite of the awful name this is a very nice summer (or winter?) dessert cocktail.
 The ginger beer, egg, creme de cacao base works with a lot of other sipping liquors.
 Bourbon is the natural first choice, however.

 - 3 oz Flat Ginger Beer
 - 1 oz Creme de Cacao